 Our verdict

-The thirty-ninth version of the Nike Air Zoom Pegasus is a certified workhorse that's perfect for slow, long, and faster efforts.
-Not only this, but it's also a great choice for newbies who are aiming to hit their first 5K or a marathon.
-And for long-time runners, it's a trusty pick if you want a good ol' fashion ride that will keep you stable.
+We adore the 39th version of the Nike Air Zoom Pegasus because it is a certified workhorse that's perfect for slow, long, and faster efforts.
+Not only this, but we also find it a great choice for newbies who are aiming to hit their first 5K or marathon.
+And for long-time runners, we verified that it's a trusty pick if you want a good ol' fashion ride that will keep you stable.

 Pros